-Today is the 37th birthday of John Holl, who’s a journalist that came over to the dark side full time; dark beer, that is.
-Originally on the staff of the Gray Lady — the New York Times — he’s now writing exclusively about beer from his home in northern New Jersey, and more recently he’s become the editor of All About Beer magazine.
+Today is the 38th birthday of John Holl, who’s a journalist that came over to the dark side full time; dark beer, that is.
+Originally on the staff of the Gray Lady — the New York Times — he’s now writing exclusively about beer from his home in northern New Jersey, and more recently he’s become a senior editor at Craft Beer and Brewing Magazine.
 Online, he’s at Beer Briefing and his latest book is the American Craft Beer Cookbook.
 I’ve had the pleasure of getting to know John during some travel over the last few years, from Denver to Boston, and even in Chile.
 He’s a great addition to the fraternity of beer writers.
 Join me in wishing John a very happy birthday.

 Today is the birthday of J.R.R.
 Tolkien, the English author of The Hobbit and the Lord of the Rings trilogy.
 But he was also a poet, which shouldn’t be a big surprise to fans since most of his works include pomes and songs as a part of his stories.

 Tolkien was also a fan of British beer.
 One of the 30 Facts about J.R.R.
 Tolkien mentions his love of beer: